astranetworld/ast/docs/developers/codeofconduct.md

 ---
-description: Fundamental shared values and special norms that distinguish astranet's community.
+description: Fundamental shared values and special norms that distinguish N42's community.
 ---

-# astranet Code of Conduct
+# N42 Code of Conduct

 ## Our Pledge

-As a member, contributor and leader of astranet,
+As a member, contributor and leader of N42,
 We are committed to creating an inclusive environment within our community.
 We strive to ensure that everyone, regardless of age, physical characteristics, Disability, cultural background, gender identity, professional level,